Zakopane: World War II

-During the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was invaded by Germany, and the Einsatzgruppe I entered the town on September 4, 1939, to commit various crimes against Poles.
+During the joint German-Soviet invasion of Poland, which started World War II in September 1939, the town was invaded by Germany, and the Einsatzgruppe I entered the town on 4 September 1939 to commit various crimes against Poles.
 In March 1940, representatives of the Soviet NKVD and the Nazi Gestapo met for one week in Zakopane's Villa Tadeusz, to coordinate the pacification of resistance in Poland.
+The pre-war mayor Zdzisław Adamczyk and several other people from Zakopane were murdered by the Soviets in the Katyn massacre in 1940.
 Throughout World War II, Zakopane served as an underground staging point between Poland and Hungary.

 From 1942 to 1943, 1,000 prisoners from the German Kraków-Płaszów concentration camp were set to work in a stone quarry.
 In 1944, during the Warsaw Uprising, the Germans deported thousands of Varsovians from the Dulag 121 camp in Pruszków, where they were initially imprisoned, to Zakopane.
 Those Poles were mainly old people, ill people and women with children.
 In mid-October 1944, there were 3,800 registered Poles, who were expelled from Warsaw, and probably another 3,800 unregistered expellees.
 In January 1945, the Germans retreated from Zakopane and the German occupation ended.

 Immediately after the war, a children's Home for Holocaust Survivors was established in Zakopane.

 Climate

 Zakopane has a humid continental climate (Köppen climate classification: Dfb), with the main factor behind its relative coldness compared to the rest of Poland is its altitude.
 In general, the temperature tends to fall with altitude, therefore Zakopane is almost 3 C-change colder than northern Kraków, which is more than 600 m lower than Zakopane.
 With higher altitudes, the climate gets even colder, therefore, on the top of Kasprowy Wierch (1987 m above sea level), the climate is tundra-like (Köppen: ET).
 The tree line is located at about 1500 m above sea level in the Tatra Mountains.

 Winters are typically frosty but are relatively sunny for Poland - in fact, Zakopane receives among the most sun in winter in the country.
 Snow is normally abundant, particularly in the higher altitudes, which makes Zakopane among the most popular ski resorts in Poland.
 Summers are cool to warm but rarely get hot.

-The defining feature of the local climate is the location on the northern slope of the Tatra mountains.
+The defining feature of the local climate is the location on the northern slope of the Tatra Mountains.
 Zakopane receives significantly more precipitation than cities on the lowlands to the north of the Carpathians, and just like in the mountains in general, there might be sudden weather changes from sunny to rainy, and vice versa.
 Occasionally, a very warm foehn wind locally known as halny may dramatically increase the temperatures, sometimes beyond 10 C in winter.

-Extreme temperatures range from −34.1 °C on February 1, 1956 up to 32.8 °C on August 8, 2013; the record cold daily maximum is −19.6 °C, set on February 1, 1956, while, conversely, the record warm daily minimum is 23.4 °C on August 29, 1992.
+Extreme temperatures range from −34.1 °C on 1 February 1956 up to 32.8 °C on 8 August 2013; the record cold daily maximum is −19.6 °C, set on 1 February 1956, while, conversely, the record warm daily minimum is 23.4 °C on 29 August 1992.